Xunius/Menotexport/README.md

 *Mendeley is a desktop and web program for managing and sharing research papers.* It offers free desktop clients for Windows, OSX and Linux.
-But the software is not open source, and their support team has been real slow in responding to customs feature requests, some of which has been proposed by many for YEARS.
+But the software is not open source, and their support team has been real slow in responding to customers feature requests, some of which has been proposed by many for YEARS.
 This tool aims at solving the following:

-1. Bulk export annotated PDFs.
+### 1. Bulk export annotated PDFs.

 Annotations (highlights and notes) made inside Mendeley are saved not directly onto the relevant PDFs, but to a separate database file.
 Therefore these annotations can